koukirocks/koukirocks/README.md

 - 👋 Hi, I’m @koukirocks
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++, Kivy, and Unity!
-- 🌱 I’m currently learning Basic Algorithms and Game Making!
+- 🌱 I’m currently learning Basic Algorithms, Game Making, and UI designing!
-- 💞️ I’m looking to collaborate on ... ummm....
+- 💞️ I’m looking to collaborate on making a small scale RPG Game.
-- 📫 How to reach me Email : jerry970301@gmail.com
+- 📫 How to reach me Email : okoukirocks@gmail.com

 <!---
 koukirocks/koukirocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.